Ahmad-Khaled-Zaid/Team-Agreement/README.md

 7. **How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?**
    By get regualr feedback after the metting

+## **Git Process**

+1. **What components of your project will live on GitHub?**
+   Main files of the project, like the code, documentation, etc..

+2. **How will you share the repository with your teammates?**
+   By inviting them to the repository, and giving them access to modify, push and merge.

+3. **What is your Git flow?**
+   We will be using the `Gitflow Workflow`, where there will be multiple primary branches other than the main, and the main will only be for releases, `PR review workflow` will be used also with it, so it's kind of a hybrid.
+4. **Will you be using a PR review workflow?
+If so, consider:**
+   Yes, it will be used.
+   - **How many people must review a PR?**
+      One to two people max.
+   - **Who merges PRs?**
+      The team leader after review.
+   - **How often will you merge?**
+      Whenever a feature is completely finished, and passed the review.
+   - **How will you communicate that it’s time to merge?**
+      The team leader will be informed first via messaging, then the entire team after review via the group chat.